-Most teams in GOV.UK have screens set up to show data about pull requests and releases.
+Most teams in GOV.UK have screens set up to show data about pull requests, released and/or current work.

 The search screen displays live data from GOV.UK.
-Includes number of people on GOV.UK, latest searches, trending and recent content.
+It includes the number of people on GOV.UK, latest searches, trending and recent content.
 It’s not publicly accessible because there’s sometimes personal data in the latest searches.

-There is a screen by the 2ndline desks.
-Credentials on the Wiki.
+There are two screens by the 2ndline desks.

-The screen is a webpage running David Singleton’s Frame Splits with 4 splits: production health, icinga alert summary per environment, upcoming releases, deployment status of puppet.
+The top screen is a webpage running frame splits with two splits: production health and Icinga alert summary per environment.

 Sometimes the ‘EDGE’ graphs may disappear.
 These are obtained by the